Mike Ford Player Props: Mariners vs. White Sox

-Mike Ford -- 0-for-2 in his most recent game -- will be in action for the Seattle Mariners versus the Chicago White Sox, with Michael Kopech on the hill, on June 16 at 10:10 PM ET.
+After going 0-for-2 in his most recent game, Mike Ford and the Seattle Mariners face the Chicago White Sox (who will hand the ball to Lucas Giolito) at 4:10 PM ET on Saturday.

-In his last game he had a hitless showing (0-for-2) against the Marlins.
+In his most recent game he had a hitless performance (0-for-2) against the White Sox.

 Mike Ford Game Info & Props vs. the White Sox